unofficialmohit/CollegeWebsiteJSP/README.md

 Partial College Website with working Login,Signup and Logout Functionality with MYSQL Database This Website is created in NetBeans
 It uses JSP and MYSQL

-In this im using Cookies to keep track of the user.
+In this Website, i'm using Cookies to keep track of the user.
 Screenshots :

 ![image](https://github.com/unofficialmohit/CollegeWebsiteJSP/assets/123811704/9965f9cc-2f3b-4316-ad3e-e62e208ffac6)